Lunedor/Focal/README.md

 *   **Powerful Note-Taking**: All notes are written in Markdown.
 Create a personal knowledge base with wiki-style `[[bi-directional links]]`.
 *   **Integrated Task Management**: Create tasks with `- [ ]` syntax.
 Summarize progress on related tasks with `TASKS:` blocks.
 *   **Advanced Goal Tracking**: Define goals with `GOAL:` and track them automatically via checklists, counters, or manual `PROGRESS: [x%]` bars.
 *   **Visual Mood Tracking**: Log your daily moods with an interactive widget.
 Choose between calendar, circular, or chart views and customize the display with colors or emojis to visualize your emotional patterns over time.
+Easy-to-use interface lets you record your mood with a simple click.
+*   **Comprehensive Finance Tracking**: Monitor your income, expenses, and spending patterns with powerful finance widgets.
+Features include transaction categorization, multiple currency support, flexible time period filtering (daily, weekly, monthly, yearly, or custom date ranges), and various visualization options (summary tables, bar charts for trends, and pie charts for category breakdowns).
 *   **Smart Scheduling**: Schedule tasks for specific dates with `(SCHEDULED: YYYY-MM-DD)` and create recurring events with `(REPEAT: ...)` syntax.
 These automatically appear in your weekly planner.
 Also can be set reminders with `(NOTIFY: YYYY-MM-DD HH:mm)` syntax for push notifications.
 *   **Push Notifications**: Set reminders with `(NOTIFY: YYYY-MM-DD HH:mm)` syntax to receive push notifications for important tasks and events, even when the app is closed.
 *   **Local-First & Private**: Your data lives in your browser's `localStorage` by default.
 No account is needed to get started.